 - chlorogenic acid

-- caffeic acid – an antioxidant that helps fight inflammation in the body
+- caffeic acid – is an antioxidant that helps fight inflammation in the body

 - myricetin

-- quercetin -an antioxidant which has been shown to reduce the risk of developing heart disease.
+- quercetin -an antioxidant that has been shown to reduce the risk of developing heart disease.

 - kaempferol